Lovćenac: Historical population

+Ethnic groups

+The village of Lovćenac is predominantly inhabited by descendants of Montenegrins colonists who settled the village in the years following WWII (especially between 1945-48).
+Those claiming ancestry from Montenegro form majority, with most declaring as Serb whilst others espouse an ethnic Montenegrin identity.
+Another smaller group of Bosnian Serbs known as Vlašićani, deriving from villages on Mount Vlašić and the Travnik area of Central Bosnia settled in Lovćenac during the 1950s and 1960s.

 Culture

 Village cultural life features several societies which strive to maintain and celebrate the diverse identity and traditions of Lovćenac.
 Being the epicentre of the Montenegrin community in Serbia, the village is home to the Association of Montenegrins of Serbia "Krstaš", alongside the Cultural Arts Society "Petar Petrović-Njegoš" and the Montenegrin Cultural and Educational Society "Princeza Ksenija".
 Since 2013 the Bosnian Serb descendants of Mount Vlašić have assembled within the Native Association "Vlašić".
 In sports Lovćenac is represented by Football Club Njegoš, which also features basketball and karate sub-branches.
 A modest collection of artefacts and historical content of the once thriving Danube Swabian community is located in the Sekitsch Museum.
 Community engagement in various associations and clubs had developed in the 20th century, with football becoming the most popular pastime following WWI when Sekitsch Sport Club was founded.
 The most important annual event for the ethnic German's was the annually celebration of the Evangelical Church Kirchweih.
 The majority of Lovćenac villagers today are of the Eastern Orthodox faith, with the Saint Peter of Cetinje Serbian Orthodox Church (SPC) servicing the spiritual needs of the community.
 In 2008 the canonically unrecognized Montenegrin Orthodox Church (CPC) laid foundations to build a church but construction was postponed due to protests from the SPC.
 Nevertheless the CPC remains an active party within the Montenegrin ethnic community of Lovćenac.